MaxVerevkin/fireball-rs/README.md

 to see which parameters of the implementation can be tweaked.

 ## Implementation
-The current implementation uses binary search to find two points in the space that represents the trajectory of a fireball.
-The binary search itself minimizes the mean-square-error of observations given trajectory.
+The current implementation uses random search to find two points in the space that best represent the trajectory of a fireball.
+The search itself minimizes the mean-square-error of a trajectory.

 ## Data format
 The data is given in a form: